Buster753/project2/README.md

 <img src="assets/images/lighthouse.jpg">

 * The website showed great performance during lighthouse testing.
+A hundred was given in Best Practices and Performance showing good code was written.
+The website also got an 95 in accessibility showing good design choices were made where colors and fonts were easy to read.

 ### Browser Testing
 The website was tested on Safari, Opera and Goole Chrome.
+* No errors or differences in performance between browsers was found.

 ### Device Testing
-Device Testing was done using an iphone to check its responsiveness
+Device Testing was done using different devices.
+The devices used in testing included an ipad, an iphone, a macbook pro and a desktop pc.

+During testing no differences in performance or responsability was found.

 # Technologies Used